Skip to content

 To enable client-side history navigation, all Inertia server responses are stored in the browser's history state.
 However, keep in mind that some browsers impose a size limit on how much data can be saved within the history state.

-For example, Firefox has a size limit of 640k characters and throws a NS_ERROR_ILLEGAL_VALUE error if you exceed this limit.
+For example, Firefox has a size limit of 16 MiB and throws a NS_ERROR_ILLEGAL_VALUE error if you exceed this limit.
 Typically, this is much more data than you'll ever practically need when building applications.